RHsyseng/docker-rhel-elasticsearch/README.md

 $ oc delete all,configmap,imagestream -l app=elasticsearch
 ```

-## Publish Docker Images
+## CentOS Container registry

-Docker images are available in [registry.centos.org](https://registry.centos.org/).
+Container images are available in [registry.centos.org](https://registry.centos.org/containers/).

-The images are rebuild automatically see the registry documentation.
-However, the image tags has
-to be updated manually.
-For example see [CentOS/container-index/pull/356](https://github.com/CentOS/container-index/pull/356).
+Images are rebuilt automatically once a referenced repository is updated.
+See the [Container Index documentation](https://github.com/CentOS/container-index) for more information.

+If the image tags also have to be changed, then the yaml configuration file in the container index repository must also be updated manually.

+An example can be found here [CentOS/container-index/pull/356](https://github.com/CentOS/container-index/pull/356).